 I’m lucky enough to join Rick Body, Anthony Crocco, Ken Milne and Rob MacSweeney looking at translating EBM into practice.
 It’s a great faculty with a track record of making evidence happen, rather than just considering it an academic exercise.
 We expect the delegates to get some great ideas about improving care for their patients and in reducing that knowledge translation gap between studies and patient care.

 Whichever way you look at it, it’s vital that all clinicians know how to find, read, analyse, interpret and share new knowledge.
+We share knowledge to the extent that we want you to know which free sports bets are fit for your online casino gaming.
 Although the world is better connected we cannot just assume that this will solve the knowledge translation gap.
 Without wisdom it could make it worse!

 I quite like this video from pulp fiction as a microcosm of EBM and how it might (should) work, though a warning that it’s graphic and a bit sweary.
 As you watch the video think about the decision points and how information flows from idea to patient.
 Start with a problem, search for a solution, deal with the critique, teach and disseminate, handle the concerns and then deliver to the bedside.
 I’ll admit that resus in Virchester is not always like this (but sometimes it feels like it).
 It’s just for fun, but I hope you get the idea.